 Atkinson died on 1 March 1915 and was buried in the cemetery four days later.
 His papers remain with the college, and he left his collection of rare liturgical books to the University Library.

 Ada Elizabeth Kent (née Allard) was born on 15 February 1886 in Stafford, Staffordshire.
 In 1911 she was working as a live-in domestic servant at Clare College.
 The Master at the time was Edward Atkinson.
 She is buried in this Cemetery along with her husband William Kent.

 Frederic Alderton was born in about 1854 in Hingham, Suffolk.
 By 1891 he was working as a Clerk in a College kitchen.
 By 1901 he was working as a College Butler.
 By 1911 he was manager of a College Buttery.
 Master Atkinson left £20 in his will for Frederic.

 Lat Lon : 52.203296, 0.13672862

 History, Directory & Gazeteer of the County of York, vol. I, p.
 38

 History of the College and its Alumni, pp. 198‒99

 Burial Register and Grave Book of the Church of St Edward King and Martyr

 Communication from Denis Mollison, great grandson of William Loudon Mollison, who succeeded Atkinson as Master of Clare College in 1915.

-By Ian Bent, translation of inscription by David Ganz
+By Ian Bent and Emma Easterbrook, translation of inscription by David Ganz